USTC-INT/distributed-training/README.md

-# Distributed Layer Training for PS Architecture
+# Distributed Training with PS Architecture

 This repo is the training code of In-network Layer Aggregation for Distributed Training.
 One distributed training task contains one PS and several workers, communicating with each other by sockets.